hetalang/heta-specifications/actions.md

 # Actions

 Heta is not a declarative language because it sequentially updates and changes the platform.
-The `action` property inside "action statement" clarifies what platform should do with a statement.
+The `action` property inside an "action statement" clarifies what platform should do with a statement.
-Some of actions like `#include` works at module level.
-The other actions like `#export` works at export step, and they does not modify the platform.
+Some of the actions like `#include` work at the module level.
+The other actions like `#export` work at the export step and they do not modify the platform.

-Action shortend is designated by `#` symbol before the action name.
+The action shortened is designated by `#` symbol before the action name.

-If no statement is written the default statement is `#upsert` which is equivalent of `#insert` if `class` property is stated or `#update` if not.
+If no statement is written the default statement is `#upsert` which is the equivalent of `#insert` if `class` property is stated or `#update` if not.

 ## Action list